U.S. FDA weighs evidence on producing 'three-parent' embryos

-NEW YORK (Reuters) - U.S. medical advisers are considering whether there is scientific justification for allowing human studies of a controversial procedure known as “three-parent in vitro fertilization (IVF),” a technique supporters say could prevent horrific genetic defects but that critics believe could lead to designer babies.
+NEW YORK, Feb 25 (Reuters) - U.S. medical advisors are weighing whether there is scientific justification for allowing human studies of a controversial procedure known as “three-parent in vitro fertilization (IVF),” a technique supporters say could prevent horrific genetic defects, but critics believe could lead to designer babies.

-During two days of public hearings starting on Tuesday, scientists were scheduled to present their research to outside advisers to the U.S. Food and Drug Administration.
+Over two days of public hearings starting on Tuesday, scientists were scheduled to present their research to outside advisors to the U.S. Food and Drug Administration.
 The agency will decide whether safety concerns raised by three-parent IVF are minimal enough to allow clinical trials to begin.

-The committee is focusing only on the science, and at the end of Tuesday’s hearing some committee members expressed concern that animal research cannot yet show that human studies would be safe for women and any children born via the three-parent technique.
+The committee is focusing only on the science, not the legal or ethical issues, Celia Witten of the FDA’s Office of Cellular, Tissue and Gene Therapies said in comments introducing the hearing.

-Several panelists felt “there was probably not enough data in animals . . . to move on to human trials without answering a few additional questions” about safety, said committee chairman Dr. Evan Snyder of the Sanford/Burnham Medical Research Institute in La Jolla, California, in summarizing their views at the end of Tuesday’s session.

 Allowing such procedures “would produce genetically modified human beings,” Marcy Darnovsky, executive director of the Berkeley, California-based Center for Genetics and Society, a non-profit that focuses on genetic and reproductive technologies, told the committee.